Filter Blog By...The Rangemaster Bloggers

 The Rangemaster tall oven

-Posted by Alison Baker Monday, 22nd February 2016
+Posted by Alexandra Dibble Monday, 22nd February 2016

 When I first started working for Rangemaster as the Home Economist, the tall oven, on the 90cm range cookers, was a warming or slow cook oven.
 Seeing the potential for this oven we decided to put a fan into the rear to make it a full working fan oven.
 We were certain the oven would perform well but we had to prove it for you, the end user, so a lot of development work and testing was needed!